eea/european.cache.registry/README-API.md

 /matching_log
 -------------

-Lists a matching log for 2 companies and the user who made it at which time.
+Lists a matching log list for 2 companies and the user who made it at which time, sorted in decrease order by timestamp.

     [
       {